 Yellow Ribbon work with ex-offenders and prison leavers to give them training and housing opportunities when they leave prison.
 Community Spaces work with them to source coffee shops and furniture outlets for their clients to learn skills in retail, furniture making and hospitality.

 Signal: The Hub

 In partnership with Community Spaces the team at Signal have found a town centre location for their key services to the hearing impaired in the local area.
 Now their clients do not need to attend the hospital but can meet Signals friendly team in the town centre and enjoy a relaxing coffee in the Hub Cafe whilst they wait for their appointment.

-Meat Shack a start-up business selling premier meat and vegetables required space for their new venture.
-The team at Community Spaces worked with the new start up to source a high footfall shop in the heart of the town centre as well as organising a rent free and business rates free period to them them kick start their business.
-Meat Shack is now thriving and are expanding to start a food outlet.
+Meat Shack, a start-up business selling premier meat and vegetables required space for their new venture.
+The team at Community Spaces worked with the new start up to source a high footfall shop in the heart of the town centre as well as organising a rent free and business rates free period to help kick start their business.